How To Fill Out SS4 Form For LLC: Everything You Need to Know

 • Section 15.
 This is the first date that you paid wages or annuities to employees (if applicable).

 • Section 16.
 You will check the box specifying the principal activity of your business, i.e. construction, real estate, manufacturing, finance, healthcare, etc. If none of the boxes apply to your LLC, then you will click “Other” and specify the type of activities you will be conducting through your LLC.

 • Section 17.
 Indicate the type of products being sold or services being rendered.

 • Section 18.
 You will identify whether or not you’ve applied for an EIN before.

 If you have a third party who is receiving your EIN and acting as the contact person for correspondence, you’ll enter that person’s name, address, and contact information in the ‘Third Party Designee’ boxes.

 Once you have filled out all above-mentioned sections, you will submit it to the IRS.
 Be sure to keep a copy for your own records.
 If you choose to submit it online, you will immediately receive an EIN number once you submit the form.

 If you need help filing the SS4 Form for your LLC, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5-percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Menlo Ventures, and Airbnb.